InstituteforDiseaseModeling/EMOD-Generic-Scripts/README.md

 Contents:

+  env_CentOS8            - Contains the script for building a singularity
+                           image file (using COMPS) for running EMOD on COMPS.
+                           Produces an asset collection ID that is used in the various workflows.

   exe_GenericOngoing     - Contains the executable, schema file, and reporters
                            (if any).
 Including these files here is not best practice (could auto-download) but having a local